Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Change sublayer visibility/README.md

 ##How it works

 The `mapImageSublayers` property on `AGSArcGISMapImageLayer` is used to get the list of `AGSArcGISMapImageSublayer`.
-Each of these sublayer has a property called `isVisible`, which is used to toggle visibility.
+Each of these sublayer has a property called `visible`, which is used to toggle visibility.